vmware/vic/doc/user_doc/vic_installation/plugin_h5_vc_web.md

 **What to Do Next**

 If the vSphere Integrated Containers icon does not appear in the **Home** view, restart the vSphere Client service.
-For instructions about how to restart the vSphere Client service, see [vSphere Integrated Containers Engine Plug-In Does Not Appear](ts_ui_not_appearing.md).
+For instructions about how to restart the vSphere Client service, see [vSphere Integrated Containers Plug-In Does Not Appear](ts_ui_not_appearing.md).